sccn/sccn.github.io/Graveyard/To_do.md

 - Add google tracking

-- Make sure all pages have {: .no_toc }

 - EEGLAB: Revisit aspect ratio of GUIs on Windows and Mac

 - Plugins: Update all github repositories

 - Put Makoto ASR page on the clean_rawdata wiki

-- Add readme to FIRFILT

-- Link script to script repo

-- Automatically test script and LIMO script as well

 - Replace